 2 new imported COVID-19 cases reported in Shanghai

-The first patient is a Chinese working in Ethiopia who arrived at the Shanghai Pudong International Airport on February 9.
+Both patients are Chinese working in Ethiopia who arrived at the Shanghai Pudong International Airport on February 16 on the same flight.

-The second patient is a Chinese working in Germany who arrived at the Shanghai airport the following day.

-The two cases have been transferred to the designated hospital for treatment, while 52 close contacts on the same flights with them have been put under quarantine and observation at designated places.
+They have been transferred to the designated hospital for treatment, while 64 close contacts on the same flights have been put under quarantine and observation at designated places.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.